 We must seek your consent for any procedure or treatment beforehand.
-Your surgeon (or professional trained to take consent) will explain the risks, benefits and alternatives where relevant before they ask for your consent.
-If you are unsure about any aspect of the procedure or treatment proposed please do not hesitate to ask for more information.
+Your Doctor will explain the risks, benefits and alternatives where relevant before they ask for your consent.
+If you are unsure about any aspect of the procedure or treatment proposed, please do not hesitate to ask for more information.